Saniya Sethi

 -

-It is important to not put time limits on the activities to avoid unnecessary pressure.
+It is important not to put time limits on the activities to avoid unnecessary pressure.

 -